stan-dev/design-docs/designs/0031-deprecation-schedule.md

 2. Does the new warning meet the criteria above and explain itself clearly?
-3. Is there a simple (preferably automated) way for users to accommodate this change, e.g. through the `print-canonical` flag to stanc3 or a find-and-replace feature of their text editor.
+3. Is there a simple (preferably automated) way for users to accommodate this change, e.g. through the `print-canonical` flag to stanc3 or a find-and-replace feature of their text editor?
-4. Is the removal timeline appropriate for this change.
+4. Is the removal timeline appropriate for this change?

 ## Releases
 Finally, during the release cycle an additional bullet point should be added to